go-go-golems/tactician/ttmp/2025/12/28/001-PORT-TO-GO--port-tactician-javascript-to-go/reference/01-diary.md

 ### What should be done in the future
 - Implement `pkg/store` that uses `tactician.dir` to load/save YAML around an in-memory SQLite DB.

+---

+## Step 8: Scaffold `pkg/store` (in-memory sqlite lifecycle)

+This step introduced the first slice of the new runtime architecture: a `store.State` that opens a shared in-memory SQLite database, initializes the project schema, and is intended to become the single entry point for commands to load/save YAML state.
+It doesn’t import/export YAML yet, but it establishes the lifecycle and the “only memory DB” contract in code.

+**Commit (code):** d25608a3983377514b436b4fafb445919c5d1078 — "Store: scaffold in-memory state loader"

+### What I did
+- Added `pkg/db.OpenSQLiteMemory(ctx)` to centralize “memory DB only” creation.
+- Added `db.NewProjectDBFromDB(*sql.DB)` to allow DB wrappers to run on an injected in-memory DB.
+- Added `pkg/store/state.go` with:
+  - `Load(ctx, tacticianDir)` → create in-memory sqlite + init schema
+  - `Save(ctx)` placeholder
+  - `Close()` for cleanup

+### Why
+- Commands should stop thinking in terms of “open DB file”, and instead depend on a unified load/save lifecycle tied to `.tactician/` YAML.

+### What warrants a second pair of eyes
+- Connection DSN choice (`file::memory:?cache=shared`) and whether we should enforce a single connection usage pattern.

+### What should be done in the future
+- Implement YAML import/export inside `Load`/`Save`.
+- Introduce `TacticsDB` and include it in `State`.